zł19.43 tax excl.

 Responsible person BTC Korporacja sp. z o. o.
 Lwowska 5 05-120 Legionowo Poland sprzedaz@kamami.pl 22 767 36 20

-The board with the RP2040 microcontroller equipped with two ARM Cortex-M0 + cores, which operate at a frequency of 133 MHz and 264 kB RAM.
-The additional ESP8285 system allows communication in the WiFi network.
-Seeed Studio 102991555
+The board with the RP2040 microcontroller equipped with two ARM Cortex-M0+ cores, which work at a frequency of 133 MHz, 256 kB RAM.
+The board also has 4 MB of QSPI flash memory.
+The system can be programmed in C/C++ or MicroPython.
+Adafruit 4888

-Base board with soldered Raspberry Pi Pico W module.
+Base board with soldered Raspberry Pi Pico module.
 Equipped with numerous connectors, buzzer, buttons and LEDs.
-Cytron MAKER-PI-PICO-MINI-W
+Cytron MAKER-PI-PICO-MINI

 Game console based on the RP2040 microcontroller from Raspberry Pi.
 Equipped with a 1.54" LCD display, LiPo battery and aluminum housing.
 It has API support that allows you to create your own games in C++ and MicroPython.
 Pimoroni PIM559